Purpose

 =B5*C5 // with cell references

 As you can see, the formula works fine, so we are ready to move on to creating a generic LAMBDA formula (unnamed version).
 The first thing to consider is if the formula requires inputs (parameters).
 In this case, the answer is "yes" – the formula requires a value for x, and a value for y.
-With that established, we start off with the LAMBDA function, and add the required parameters for user input:
+With that established, we start off with the LAMBDA function, then add the required parameters for user input:

 =LAMBDA(x,y // begin with input parameters